Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 “You’ve been noodling on the name for it again, haven’t you.”

-“How do you---?
+“How do you - ?
 Yeah.
 Everythin’ I come up with sounds kinda silly.
 Three Suns Alliance?”

 “Oh, *Bumpkin…”*